 Frank’s ERC grant.
-This grant of 1.5 million Euros ($1.76 million US) is given for a project on automated deep learning: transforming deep learning from somewhat of an art to a principled engineering science.
-This involves efficient neural architecture search, hyperparameter optimization, deep reinforcement learning to learn better neural networks optimizers, and a substantial component on understanding the performance of deep learning using a data-driven approach.
+This grant of 1.5 million Euros ($1.76 million US) is given for a project on automated deep learning, which facilitates the transformation of deep learning from somewhat of an art to a principled engineering science.
+This involves efficient neural architecture search, hyperparameter optimization, deep reinforcement learning to learn better optimizers, and a substantial component on understanding the performance of deep learning using a data-driven approach.
 In general, ERC grants are Europe’s most prestigious funding instrument, focused purely on an excellence-based approach to science.
 As stated in a recent Nature article, the ERC has helped Europe to “surpass the United States in terms of the most-cited scientific publications” and is “recognized as the best in the world in the way it supports fundamental research“.

 The University of Freiburg.
 Founded in 1457, the University of Freiburg is one of the oldest German universities and is now one of the nation’s leading research and teaching institutions, evidenced amongst others by it being one of the 23 members of the League of European Research Universities (LERU).
 It actively fosters interdisciplinary research (e.g., the Excellence cluster BrainLinks-BrainTools, which, amongst others, researches on deep learning for neuroscience), and it is one of the few universities offering world class research environments in the classical as well as in the modern disciplines.
+More than 24,000 students from over 100 nations are studying in 180 degree programs at 11 faculties.
 The university also successfully attracted the highest third-party funding per-professor in all of Germany.